compulim/BotFramework-WebChat/packages/acs-chat-adapter/README.md

    -  End-dev using SDK is less likely to spend time on merging, and more likely to introduce perf impact
    -  Better for SDK to merge metadata and improve end-dev's life and reduce likelihood of UI perf impact

+New feedbacks:

+-  Recommend to use `EventTarget` instead of `onStateChange`/`offStateChange`
+-  `sequenceId` is a string, but the content is a number

 ## Regarding send message function signature

 -  Sending a message is a multi-stage process